mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

+---
+permalink: /
+title: ""
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+published: true
+---

 Mohammad Rowshan is an Engineering Early-Career Academic Fellow in the School of Electrical Engineering and Telecommunications at UNSW Sydney.

 ### Education